Nabila63Ahmed/demotivate/README.md

  ┃ ┣ 📂main
  ┃ ┃ ┣ 📂java
  ┃ ┃ ┃ ┗ 📂com.example.demotivate
- ┃ ┃ ┃   ┣ 📂model
- ┃ ┃ ┃   ┃ ┣ 📜Quote.kt
+ ┃ ┃ ┃    ┣ 📂graphql
- ┃ ┃ ┃   ┃ ┗ 📜QuotesProvider.kt
+ ┃ ┃ ┃    ┃ ┗ 📜Apollo.kt
  ┃ ┃ ┃    ┣ 📂view
  ┃ ┃ ┃     ┃ ┗ 📜MainActivity.kt
  ┃ ┃ ┃     ┗ 📂viewmodel
  ┃ ┃ ┃      ┗ 📜QuotesViewModel.kt
  ┃ ┃ ┗ ..
  ┃ ┣ ..
  ┗ ..
 ```
 #### 1. Model:
-Has the definition of a Quote in a <b>data</b> class and the list of quotes to provide the viewModel.
+- Given a GraphQL schema and query definition the Apollo kotlin plugin defines a task named `generateApolloSources` to generate the models

 #### 2. View:
+- Fetches all quotes through the apollo client and sends them to the viewModel
 - Controls the application's display of the quotes and interaction with the user through the button
 - Triggering and Subscribing to the viewModel's <b>LiveData</b> updates

 #### 3. ViewModel:
-- Fetches the Quotes from the model
 - Updates the <b>MutableLiveData</b> with a random quote

 ### Testing